 WordPress Traffic System – Setup Phase

-If You Don’t Have A Website Yet
+If You Have No Website Yet

 WordPress offers users a “self-hosted” and a “hosted” option.